MinaProtocol/mina/src/app/test_executive/README.md

 - control flow / data flow:
     - The test is kicked off by running the test_executive process, which is typically done from one's local machine or from CI.
 The test_executive receives, as arguments, the test to run and the infrastructure engine to run them on.
 (As noted elsewhere, the only infrastructure engine available at the moment is the GCP cloud engine)
-    - Each test has an ocaml data structure which defines specifications of the testnet to be spun up.
+    - Each test has an OCaml data structure which defines specifications of the testnet to be spun up.
 This data structure will stipulate things such as the number of mina nodes in the testnet, the number of archive nodes, the number of snark workers, the balances of the accounts on the blockchain, and other variables.
 Then Lucy will use the given infrastructure engine (as specified in the original terminal command) to spin up a testnet as specified.
 The infrastructure level details are abstracted within the infrastructure engine
     - Once the testnet is fully established, the test_executive process can interact with nodes on the network and wait for various events to take place.
 It is able to send graphql queries to any of the nodes on the network, or further control the network through the use of the infrastructure engine (such as by stopping or starting nodes).
 	- The infrastructure engine streams logs from the individual nodes in the testnet network back to the test_executive.
 The test_executive will parse the logs to look for "structured log events".
 Lucy maintains internal data structures representing the network state, which are updated based on the structured event logs which it receives.
     - Wait conditions are the bread and butter of how tests are constructed in the test_executive.
 A wait_condition, simply put, waits for a certain condition to be satisfied on the testnet or on the blockchain.
 A wait condition can be predicated on either the network state, or directly based on the streams of structured log events.